 - How To Maintain Friendships If You’re Dealing With Anxiety Or Depression: This article addresses the sad reality that when someone is suffering from anxiety or depression, their friendships can suffer as well.
 Suggestions are offered for how to prevent this from becoming a permanent loss and how to garner social support while living with symptoms of anxiety and depression.

 One of my specialities is working with “twenty somethings”.
 I love this area because it is a time of tremendous reflection and growth.
 Below are some articles that relate to empowering young people and preparing parents to help their young adults launch:

-I love that Bustle has devoted a monthly issue to “rule breaking” women.
+- Our September Issue Is For Everyone Writing Their Own Rules: I love that Bustle has devoted a monthly issue to “rule breaking” women.
 There’s a lot to be said for breaking the rules in a positive way!

-Important article that includes a girls’ “Bill of Rights” that I think is wonderful!
+- The U.S. Girls Bill Of Rights Reveals The Top 10 Issues Gen Z Girls Care About: Important article that includes a girls’ “Bill of Rights” that I think is wonderful!

 Technology and Kids/Families

 This is an area that I am always interested in due to the enormous growth and addictive nature of smart phones, social media and dating apps.
 Let’s face it – these things are not going away.
 If anything, their popularity will only rise.
 I enjoy working with clients on how to maintain boundaries with technology so that it does not negatively interfere with relationships.
 It is a tough balancing act, yet vitally important to our mental health.
 Here are some useful articles on this topic:

 - 8 Ways to Clear Your Mind of Work Stress and Be More Present: I contributed to this article on strategies for being more present with your family.

 - Cell phones in school: Let’s talk about the pros and cons: This article discusses pros and cons of kids having cell phones at school.